 What PR Must Do Now

 AI is not a disruption.
-It’s an accelerant.
+It is an accelerant.

-And the agencies that thrive will be the ones that treat it not as a threat, but as a creativemultiplier.
+Agencies that thrive will treat it not as a threat, but as a creative multiplier.

 The Future: Creativity With No Ceiling

-We are entering an era where the only real creative limitation is imagination.
+The era underway has only one real creative limitation: imagination.
 AI has democratized production.
-It has expanded our toolkit.
+It has expanded the toolkit.
 It has given PR the ability to act like a newsroom, a studio, and a strategy consultancy all at once.

 The expectations for storycraft, integrity, and cultural acumen have never been higher.